lizchambs/user-stories-ai/README.md

 ## 📄 License

-MIT License - see LICENSE file for details
+See LICENSE file for details

 ## 🙏 Acknowledgments